ksch-workflows/ksch-workflows/README.md

 ## Contact information

-If you have any question or idea you can discuss it in this chat:
+If you have any question or idea, please join this chat room and post it there:

 https://gitter.im/ksch-workflows/Lobby